emuehlstein/OpenGD77_SSRFLite_Generator/README.md

 CSV validation: PASS (headers and column counts correct)
 ```

-Import the generated CSVs into OpenGD77 CPS.
+Copy the `opengd77_cps_import_generated` folder to a location your OpenGD77 CPS can read (for example, a Documents subfolder or removable media).
+In the CPS, open **File → CSV → Import CSV**, browse to that folder, and select the generated folder and load that into your codeplug project.

 ## Data Notes & Conventions